New Antarctic License Plate

 --from the Bulletin of the U. S. Antarctic Projects Officer (official U. S. Navy publication), volume V, No. 5, February 1964, p.
 13.

-the 2000 version No Antarctican should be without these important pieces of identification.
-After all, New OAEA version more than one of the Pole 1977 w/o's drove around the USA for months after our winter while displaying only these license plates.
-At left is a more recent version that has been reproduced in vinyl.
-These are available from Ron May for $15.00.
-And at right is the latest and greatest 2004 edition, updated with the Old Antarctic Explorers' Association (OAEA) logo.
-These are available from Billy-Ace Baker in full color on aluminum for $25 plus $2 shipping (check with Billy-Ace for current pricing).
+No Antarctican should be without these important pieces of identification.
+After all, more than one of the Pole 1977 w/o's drove around the USA for months after our winter while displaying only these license plates.
+At left above is the original version; the other two are more recent editions featuring the Old Antarctic Explorers Association (OAEA) logo.
+All three of these, reproduced on metal, are available from Billy-Ace Baker ( upizauf at aol dot com ) for $25 each plus $5 shipping. is a more recent version that has been reproduced in vinyl.
+The original model, reproduced in vinyl, may still be available from Ron May ( RMay at gruhnmay dot com ) for $25.00 plus shipping (please check with these folks for current pricing).